 Your child needs to believe that they are worthy regardless of their body size.
 Eating disorder recovery often results in weight fluctuation as the body finds a new homeostasis.
 Your child must feel loved in their body, regardless of its size, in order to recover.
 You can help increase their safety by not ever commenting on anybody’s body ever again.

 Do not say “Wow, she really let herself go – she’s gained so much weight since I last saw her.”

 Do not say “Wow, she really lost a lot of weight since I last saw her – she looks great!”

-Neither of these statements, and absolutely no statement pertaining to another person’s weight is any of your business.
-Other people’s bodies is not an acceptable topic of discussion.
+Neither of these statements, and absolutely no statement about another person’s weight is any of your business.
+Other people’s bodies are not an acceptable topic of discussion.
 Even if it feels like a statement of fact or a compliment, just don’t do it.